metablaster/WindowsFirewallRuleset/docs/README.md

 Most paths are auto-searched and variables are updated transparently, otherwise you get warning and description on how to fix the problem.\
 If needed, you can find these installation variables in individual scripts inside `Rules` directory.\
-It is recommended to close down all other programs before running master script in the next step.
+It is recommended to close down all `MMC` management consoles such as `gpedit.msc` or `secpol.msc` before running master script in the next step.

 12. Back to PowerShell console and run one of the two `Deploy-Firewall` commands below: